 We all carry the weight of the world on our shoulders, and at some point in our lives, most of us face hardships that we find difficult to deal with.
 However, when headlines announce the deaths of our beloved actors and artists, it is extremely shocking.
 As outsiders, we often look up to celebrities with honey-glazed eyes and only associate them with their fame and money.

-However, many of them are also suffering from depression, anxiety, low self-esteem and other mental health issues.
+However, many of them are also suffering from depression, anxiety, low self-esteem, and other mental health issues.
 Unfortunately, some of them even end up taking their own lives.
-Suicide is a very complex issue and even after the tragic end that it brings, its impact echos for a very long time.
-With that said, today, we want to throw spotlight on and fondly remember these famous actors who committed suicide.
+Suicide is a very complex issue, and even after the tragic end that it brings, its impact echos for a very long time.
+With that said, today, we want to throw the spotlight on and fondly remember these famous actors who died by suicide.
 We’ve also mentioned the circumstances that “reportedly” led them to take their own lives.

 9. Verne Troyer (1969-2018)

 “I can play the leading man.
 I can play the action hero, maybe in just a different way.
 I look at it as, you know, if you set your mind to it, you can do it.” – Verne Troyer